DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ##### Portfolio Hedging is done by bank manager to-

-- [x]  Reduce interest rate risk.
+- [x]  Reduce price fluctuation risk
-- [ ]  Increase reinvestment risk
+- [ ]  Increase price fluctuation risk
-- [ ]  Increase exchange rate risk.
+- [ ]  Increase default party risk.
-- [ ]  Increase the probability of gains.
+- [ ]  Decrease the probability of gains.

 Hint: NoHint

-Explanation: Hedging is done for reducing the interest rate risk.
+Explanation: Hedging is done for reducing the price fluctuation risk i.e. they try to hedge against opposite nature of market as per their prediction.

-Sub Topics: introduction-to-derivatives

----

-##### Payoffs in financial derivatives are connected to-

-- [ ]  Securities that will be issued in the future.
-- [ ]  The volatility of interest rates.
-- [x]  Previously issued securities.
-- [ ]  Government standardising the return rates.

-Hint: Financial derivatives are issued on the assets previously they are derived from.

-Explanation: explanation

 Sub Topics: introduction-to-derivatives